J.A. Roby Cuisiniere SE / Cuisiniere LX Wood Cookstove

 - Food warmer

-- Refractory fire brick lined firebox for better heat distribution
+- Firebox lined with refractory bricks for better heat distribution

-- Stainless steel secondary-air system to improve gas combustion
+- Stainless steel secondary air system improving gas combustion

 - EPA Exempt (learn more here)

 |Overall Dimensions||50 3/8" W x 55" H x 28" D|

 |Oven Dimensions||17" W x 14" H x 19-1/8" D|

 |Warmer Dimensions||46-1/4″ W x 10″ H x 12″ D|